This is Information Sheet 295 (INFO 295).

 Further information about what we look for when assessing organisational competence is set out in RG 105 and RG 1.180-186.

-What obligations are employee entitlement scheme operators subject to?
+What ongoing obligations are employee entitlement scheme operators subject to?

-Under our new regulatory approach, you must hold an AFS licence and comply with all your AFS licensee and other obligations.
+You must comply with all your AFS licensee and other obligations.
 Some of the key obligations are listed below.
 More information about your obligations as an AFS licensee can be found at AFS licensee obligations.

 AFS licensee obligations under the Corporations Act